JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 # Nov 2020 #

-Look at the investigates above and put them into my book marks

-Put best bookmarks in this list so I can come to this master list and go to bookmarks and spreadsheet for more
+Go through my Assetstore art assets, did I already go through humble bundle and itch?

-Make a new spreadsheet of all of the features I need and compare all of the major competitors
+Make a new spreadsheet of all of the features I need and compare all of the major competitors for the important things

+Sort most of my assets into purposes

 When all above is done:  Sort through my shopping cart and only pick the most important ones, Expensive ones and cheap ones.

-Coolest things to dive deep: WFC, Archimatix

-Sort most of my assets into purposes
+Find the absolute best of all of my assets.
+The top 50 maybe?

  QoL: Assets to improve QoL that I own but I might forget about
  ----------------------------
- 1. Some from my current TPS: DOTween, EasiestBoundingVolumes, PrimitivePlus, UVFreeShader, ComponentSaveSystem, Databox (CSVandGoogleSheets)
+ 1. Some from my current TPS: DOTween, EasiestBoundingVolumes, PrimitivePlus, UVFreeShader, ComponentSaveSystem, Databox (CSVandGoogleSheets), ScriptInspector3
  2. HotReload: Moonsharp (LUA out of date but works) or Bolt ors
  3. Guplem Essentials is pooling and super easy scriptable animations
  4. SharpNEAT (train an AI to test my games for me)